Henny Penny: Related stories

 A very early example containing the basic motif and many of the elements of the tale is some 25 centuries old and appears in the Buddhist scriptures as the Daddabha Jataka (J 322).
-In it, the Buddha, upon hearing about some particular religious practices, comments that there is no special merit in them, but rather that they are "like the noise the hare heard."
-He then tells the story of a hare disturbed by a falling fruit who believes that the earth is coming to an end.
+In it, the Buddha, upon hearing about some particular religious practices, comments that there is no merit in them, but rather that they are "like the noise the hare heard."
+He then tells the story of a hare, already wondering, "If this earth should be destroyed, what would become of me?", who is frightened by a beli fruit falling on a palm leaf and jumps to the conclusion that the earth is coming to an end.
 The hare starts a stampede among the other animals until a lion halts them, investigates the cause of the panic and restores calm.
-The fable teaches the necessity for deductive reasoning and subsequent investigation.
+The fable teaches how false beliefs can spread rapidly in a group and shows the potential benefit of thorough investigation.

 The Australian author Ursula Dubosarsky tells the Tibetan version of the Jataka tale in rhyme, in her book The Terrible Plop (2009), which has since been dramatised, using the original title Plop!.
 In this version, the animal stampede is halted by a bear, rather than a lion, and the ending has been changed from the Tibetan original.

 The Br'er Rabbit story, "Brother Rabbit Takes Some Exercise", is closer to the Eastern versions.
 In this story, Br'er Rabbit initiates the panic but does not take part in the mass flight, although Br'er Fox does.
-In this case it is Br'er Terrapin that leads the animals back to question Br'er Rabbit.
+In this case, it is Br'er Terrapin that leads the animals back to question Br'er Rabbit.